Mediation in Exeter, Devon with a Civil, Commercial, Community and Workplace Mediator.

 If you have legal representation, your solicitor or lawyer will (with your agreement) approve mediation as a step you want to take.
 They can explain to you how the process works, but can also arrange a call with me to talk you through what will happen.

-If you don’t have legal representation, and you choose to engage a mediator, you and all other participant groups can expect an initial phone call explaining how the process works and what mediation will look like for you.
+Equally, if you don’t have legal representation, and you choose to engage a mediator, you and all other participant groups can expect an initial phone call explaining how the process works and what mediation will look like for you.
 Once agreed, we will find a suitable time, and you will gather in a neutral space (in person, online or via a telephone call), where the mediator controls the conversation.

 Please do get in touch